Opinion | Surely we can do better for the people in D.C. living without homes

 But what happens to individuals whose “mental health condition may hinder them from accepting services,” as the city states so delicately in a fact sheet on homeless encampments?
 Despite email and telephone requests for comment and days of waiting, Turnage has not responded.

-Are they to be left on the street in unsafe and unsanitary conditions with sickness and death lurking right around the corner?
+Are they to be left on the street in unsafe and unsanitary conditions, with sickness and death lurking right around the corner?

 Let’s return to 1980.